i-am-tanni/mud_painter/README.md

 ## Description

-A tool for quick export of REXPaint XML files to a custom encoded format.
+Converts REXPaint xml ascii-art files to a custom encoding and downsampling.

+Useful for MUDs and other text based applications.

 Supported color modes: